black-sliver/evermizer/README.txt

   Thanks to all people pushing or commenting on the project, providing ideas or
-    artwork, testing it, pointing out bugs and looking into SNES/SoE stuff ayame li, colin, cyb3r, darkmoon2321, dot, esmo88, flarezenyu, fronk, greenambler, metasigma, mirapoix, neagix, nyrambler, queenanne, scarrfish, skarsnikus, solarcell007, turbo, ventuz, zheal Thanks to vr-interactive for providing the website's new background image Thanks to sferath for providing the mascot - https://deviantart.com/sferath Special thanks to elwismw for existing. #hereforelwis
+    artwork, testing it, pointing out bugs and looking into SNES/SoE stuff ayame li, colin, cyb3r, darkmoon2321, dot, esmo88, flarezenyu, fronk, greenambler, metasigma, mirapoix, masterknightdh, neagix, nyrambler, queenanne, scarrfish, skarsnikus, solarcell007, turbo, ventuz, zheal Thanks to vr-interactive for providing the website's new background image Thanks to sferath for providing the mascot - https://deviantart.com/sferath Special thanks to elwismw for existing. #hereforelwis